A TANGIBLE ASSET FIDUCIARY PROTECTS COLLECTORS

 That little email that jolted me from my peaceful sleep got me to thinking about what I wanted to share in the talk I was giving that morning in Houston to a group of highly intelligent business men and women who were interested in buying and selling with intelligence.

 Tangible Asset Fiduciary.
 The term does not exist in the dictionary and you won’t study it when you are becoming an appraiser and certainly not when you are learning the skills as an art advisor.
-Hundreds of clients look to Pall Mall Art Advisors to serve as their tangible asset fiduciary when they decide to monetize their collections.
+Hundreds of clients look to The Fine Art Group to serve as their tangible asset fiduciary when they decide to monetize their collections.
 A tangible asset fiduciary is a “fire wall” between the client and the auction house, dealer or art advisor.
 As a representative of the seller, our client, we ensure that the sale process works and that the work of art is with the best venue and all the steps for a successful sale are being met.
 Honestly, it is a mistake to try to go it alone when you are selling at auction.

 It is imperative that each of the following steps are taken to ensure a good result at auction.

 1. Find the right auction house.
 Kerry Jeffrey, our Director of Consignments, clearly articulated this point in her article on finding the right venue.
 To find the correct venue our team looks at how many works of art by that artist the auction house has sold successfully in the past.
 For example, we are currently evaluating the best venue for a significant sporting artist.
 We want to see how many works have sold in the last four years for this artist at each of the venues we are exploring for sale.